 accidents in public spaces

-Step 2: Inventory of all damage items
+Step 2: Inventory of all heads of damage

 Material damage (pecuniary loss)